dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/user-management/_index.md

 Enter in the user name exactly as your windows login appears (Most facilities use Active Directory).

->[!info]
+>[!info] Active Directory Users
+If you are using Active Directory, you can just entere a dummy value such as "password" into this field, as it requires a value, but will not be used in this configuration.

+>[!caution] Active Directory Users - Password Reset
-The password fields need to have something in it but, if using active directory then this password is not used, your windows password will be utilized.
-Also, if a user forgets their password and active directory is used then the password must be reset through your internal process of resetting your windows password.
+If a user forgets their password and your system is configured to use Active Directory (Windows Passwords), the password must be reset through your internal processes for resetting your windows password.

 ###### Last Login